 The Washington Post, May 5, 2017, included Maggie Walker Governor's School on their list of Top-performing Schools with Elite Students.
-Maggie Walker Governor's School is ranked by BestSchools.org as #11 in The 100 Best High Schools in the United States.
+Maggie Walker Governor's School is ranked by Niche.com as #5 in The 100 Best Public High Schools in America.